ualsg/ualsg.netlify.app/content/openings/_index.md

 ## Aims and why us

-We are excited to grow a new research group focused on 3D geoinformation, urban analytics, and geospatial data science.
+We are excited to grow a new research group focused on the nexus of 3D geoinformation, urban analytics, and geospatial data science.
 Working at our Lab presents a rare opportunity in Singapore and Southeast Asia to be involved in the entire 3D GIS ecosystem under the same roof: from standardisation and generation of 3D city models all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field.

 Working at NUS means being part of one of the world's top universities, and having access to an extensive network of experts across myriads of domains.